The Myth and Magic of Misery Mountain: A Diving Report

 The ascent was… sporty.
 ‘Member how we agreed to not use scooters on our ascent?
 Also, that it was super important we stay on the anchor line so we didn’t surface in open water with no boat around?

 By the time I got my DPV out, I could barely make out the anchor chain disappearing in front of me.
 I hit the trigger… and didn’t move.
 I clicked up a gear.
 Nope.
 Another gear up.
 And I was back in business, with the anchor chain bouncing in front of me.
-All three of us had come of the same conclusion at the same time, independently, and had deployed our scooters almost in unison.
+All three of us had come to the same conclusion at the same time, independently, and had deployed our scooters almost in unison.

 We spent the next 35 minutes getting buffeted around by currents, surge, you name it.
 The entirety of our deco was a constant challenge to hold our stops while staying on the anchor chain.
 The ocean refused to make up its mind, and one second we’d be getting pulled away from the chain, and the next we’d be getting pushed back towards the bottom.
 At 40 ft, we could see the silhouette of the boat smashing into the water, and left the line, using the pitching hull as our reference.

 We cleared deco and surfaced back into the frigid, clear air.
 Getting out of gear and struggling back into the ice-coated boat was miserable.
 Our boat captain, Bixler, was awesome.
 Standing on the back of the boat helping each other out of the water and into the wind was a mixture of exhaustion, frostbite, and profanity.
-When Bixler asked us what we should name the sight, “Misery Mountain” was unanimous.
+When Bixler asked us what we should name the site, “Misery Mountain” was unanimous.

 Takeaways: First, team matters.
 I couldn’t have asked for a better team on this dive, in terms of competency and attitude.
-After a certain point, it doesn’t matter how talented your dive buddies are, when you’re climbing out of 36° water onto an even colder boat.
+After a certain point, it doesn’t matter how talented your dive buddies are when you’re climbing out of 36° water onto an even colder boat.
 It’s well within anyone’s right to be miserable in that scenario, but it’s more enjoyable when you can still joke and laugh in the midst of all the self-loathing.

 Second, go exploring.
 Personally, I’m not going to be diving Misery Mountain again any time soon, but the fact that it was there, and now we know what’s down there (at that specific point on it) makes that dive 100% worth it.
 That’s the beautiful thing about Alaskan diving; anybody can do what we did.
-It might not be tech dive with scooters in absolutely brutal conditions above and below water; it doesn’t have to be.
-There is so much beautiful water here to explore, if you just go diving, you’ll discover some absolutely stunning sites.
+It might not be a tech dive with scooters in absolutely brutal conditions above and below water; it doesn’t have to be.
+There is so much beautiful water here to explore, and if you just go diving, you’ll discover some absolutely stunning sites.

 Or you might find the next Misery Mountain.
 Who cares?